Azure/terraform-azurerm-avm-res-keyvault-vault/examples/private-endpoint/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Example with Private Endpoint

-This example shows how to deploy the module in its simplest configuration.
+This example shows how to deploy the module with a private endpoint connection.
+We have also included the Key Vault firewall to restrict access to the Key Vault only via the private endpoint.

 ## Requirements